-Duckweed in Ponds: Identification, Causes & Control Plus Ready Scout Solutions
+Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

-If you’ve noticed a bright green carpet creeping across your pond this summer, you’re likely dealing with duckweed—an invasive aquatic plant known for its aggressive growth and ability to quickly cover pond surfaces.
+If you’ve noticed a bright green carpet creeping across your pond this summer, you’re likely dealing with duckweed pond surface coverage—an invasive aquatic plant known for its aggressive growth and ability to quickly cover pond surfaces.
 This tiny floating plant can double its biomass in as little as 48 hours under ideal conditions, transforming a clear pond into a dense green mat within weeks.

 The good news?
 With the right approach, you can control duckweed and restore your pond to health.